xiaosongshu/NotesApp/README.md

 Features:

+(required)
 - Allows users to add notes with a title and description
 - Allows users to view all notes in a table
-- Allows users to select a note in the table and be taken to a detail view that contains more information about the note: Title, Description, Map indicating where the note was left off
+- Allows users to select a note in the table and be taken to a detail view that contains more information about the note

-- Included normal and retina icon
+	- Title
+	- Description
+	- Map indicating where the note was left off

+(extra)
+- Allows users to use the foursquare API to select a location venue
+	- Location selected will be shown in the detail view, both as the Location Name as well as on the Map
-- Also allows users to update note while in detail view
+- Allows the users to update the Note Title, Description, and Location Name while in the detail view
+- Includes normal and retina icon
+- Includes 3 already populated sample notes

 Comments: